105-107 Forsyth Street

 - PhD in Computer Science, University of Minnesota, Twin Cities

 - Master of Computer Science, University of Minnesota, Twin Cities

 - Bachelor in Computer Technology, Veermata Jijabai Technological Institute, University of Mumbai, India

-Professor Amit Shesh is an Associate Teaching Professor at Northeastern University’s College of Computer and Information Science.
+Professor Amit Shesh is an Associate Teaching Professor at Northeastern University’s Khoury College of Computer Sciences.
 He holds a PhD and Master of Computer Science from the University of Minnesota, as well as a Bachelor’s in Computer Technology from the University of Mumbai, India.
 Prof. Shesh’s research includes problems of visual computing and the use of graphics in computer science education.

 What are the specifics of your educational background?

 I was fortunate to go to college with an interest in computer science and to quickly find myself correct.
 I entered a masters program because I was interested in further study.
 I pursued a PhD largely because it was necessary to become a professor, which is what I wanted to be.